MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M03_ak.md

 1. Connect to the **Client 1 VM** and browse to Teams admin center (https://admin.teams.microsoft.com) as **Joni Sherman** (JoniS@&lt;YourTenant&gt;.onmicrosoft.com).

-2. In the left navigation of the Teams admin center, select **Messaging policies**.
+2. In the left navigation of the Teams admin center, select *Messaging** from the left side navigation, then select **Messaging policies**.

 3. Select **+Add** under **Manage Policies** tab and enter the following